MoralisWeb3/MoralisDocumentation/moralis-server/getting-started/create-a-moralis-server.md

 Every new server created in Moralis now will be Nitro by default.
 However, for those servers created before the launch of Moralis Nitro might still be using the legacy server.
 In order to upgrade the server to Nitro, simply install the coreservices plugin by clicking [here](https://admin.moralis.io/install/plugin/coreservices).

 Keep in mind that once the coreservices plugin has been added, it can't be removed.
-This means that the migration from Legacy to Nitro will be irreversible.
+This means that the migration from Legacy to Nitro will be **irreversible**.
 From your server, you can see `coreservices` as one of the plugins.

 ![](<../../.gitbook/assets/Screenshot 2022-02-26 at 20.52.10.png>)